 Activity Evidence that supports this approach Challenge number(s) addressed Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 This will be delivered in line with the new phonics system Little Wandle and includes release time for TA training.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1 Additional adults deployed across the school to focus on gaps in learning for all children.
 Leaders focus on PP children when putting together interventions.
 Training and monitoring costs are also considered.
 Access to high quality teaching is the most important lever schools have to improve outcomes for their pupils.
 It is particularly important to ensure that when pupils are receiving support from a teaching assistant, this supplements teaching but does not reduce the amount of high-quality interactions they have with their classroom teacher both in and out-of-class.
-Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1,3 Engaging with the National Tutoring Pro-gramme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1,3 Small group tutoring used to deliver teacher led interventions.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling be- hind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,3.4
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,3.4